mindsmiths/docs/docs/integrations/web.md

 We call this web templating service **Armory**.
 Using Armory is very simple, but there are a couple basic concepts you need to grasp before you start.
 We look at each of those concepts below.

-## When to use Armory?

-Armory allows you to create an app-like experience for your users quickly and easily, with sequences of linked screens.
-This provides the feeling of user guidance through the process you are modeling.
-One of its biggest perks is that it allows you to smoothly build in the logic you need and try out various components, with minimum code.

 <details>
   <summary>Setup details</summary>
 <div>